likhit26/terrible-tiny-tales-assignment/README.md

 This React application is a simple profile screen that renders information about the user named Tom Hiddleston, famously known as Loki in Marvel Cinematic Universe.
 The project uses hardcoded profile data stored in a local JSON file to display details about Marvel movies after the introduction of Multiverse concept(Phase 5).

 ## It is hosted on netlify.
-Click on to visit: https://likhit-terriblytinytales.netlify.app/
+Click the link to visit: https://likhit-terriblytinytales.netlify.app/

 ## Features
 - Crafted with responsiveness in mind, this app seamlessly adapts to diverse screen sizes.